-In 2021, the Board convened nine (9) times and treated, among others, the following topics:
+In 2022, the Board convened nine (9) times and treated, among others, the following topics:

+- Financial results of the Group

-- Sale of treasury shares through an accelerated bookbuilding procedure - Financial and legal risks to which the Group is exposed - Strategic review
+- Financial and legal risks to which the Group is exposed

+- Strategic review

-- Dividend policy
+- · Dividend policy

 - Budget for the next financial year

 - Code of Conduct

+- · Land swap with Xpeqtis in Sofia, Bulgaria

+- Expansion in Malaysia

+- Supply chain

-- © Recommendations of the Audit Committee and the Nomination and Remuneration Committee
+- · Recommendations of the Audit Committee and the Nomination and Remuneration Committee

+- Sustainability (ESG).

-Ms. Martine Baelmans could not attend the meeting of the Board of Directors on 26 February 2021 and 23 April 2021.
+Ms. Martine Baelmans could not attend the meeting of the Board of Directors on 22 April and 9 December 2022.